 In the financial services area, the investment management team represents clients in connection with the full range of investment company industry products and activities, including all types of open-end and closed-end investment companies, funds of funds, funds of hedge funds, ETFs, variable insurance products, private and offshore investment funds and unit investment trusts.
 Additionally, the team advises clients on the legal and regulatory issues affecting institutional and private advisory accounts, separately managed accounts/wrap fee programs, pension plan accounts, private investment funds, funds-of-funds, and registered funds.

 The litigation and dispute resolution team represents individuals and corporations in complex commercial disputes; securities and transaction litigation; securities enforcement actions and other government investigations; internal corporate investigations; appellate matters; environmental and land use litigation; and product liability and toxic tort matters.
-Successful recent wins and negotiations include a settlement for a global banking and financial services corporation in connection with a claim brought by The United States Attorney's Office Eastern District of New York; a favorable decision in the Delaware Chancery Court where the judge affirmed a licensing agreement between our client and another biotechnology company for a smallpox drug, awarding the client 50% of all net profits (estimated to be more than $400 million); and a denial of class certification in a case in which a nationwide class of camera purchasers alleged manufacturing flaws in the client’s camera.
-Additionally, the team represents one of the world's largest oil refineries in a natural resources damages lawsuit, alleging contamination, brought by the Government for the Virgin Islands.
+Successful recent wins and negotiations include a settlement for a global banking and financial services corporation in connection with a claim brought by The United States Attorney’s Office Eastern District of New York; a denial of class certification in a case in which a nationwide class of camera purchasers alleged manufacturing flaws in the client’s camera; and a dismissal of an action against a financial services institution in the New York Supreme Court’s Commercial Division, where the plaintiff alleged breach of contract and negligent misrepresentation arising out of a commitment letter to provide a jumbo mortgage.
+Additionally, the team represents one of the world’s largest oil refineries in a natural resources damages lawsuit, alleging contamination, brought by the Government for the Virgin Islands.
 The team is also handling all New York toxic tort matters for a global multibillion-dollar manufacturer.

 The real estate team represents domestic and international clients in commercial real estate, as well as lenders, borrowers, and special servicers in workouts, restructuring of all types of financing arrangements, and securitized products.
 Recent representations include a global real estate trust in a variety of acquisitions, financings and leasing matters, including a $310 million acquisition of two office buildings, a $275 million unsecured credit facility, a $516 million portfolio acquisition of 20 suburban office buildings, and a 550,000 square foot warehouse lease.